OP-101

-D-4517.2 is an HDT with potent anti- angiogenic activity that crosses the blood-retinal barrier and selectively targets reactive inflammatory and retinal pigment epithelial cells.
-D-4517.2 has the potential to change the current treatment paradigm for neovascular age-related macular degeneration (wet-AMD) and diabetic macular edema (DME) by offering a subcutaneous route of administration rather than delivery via intravitreal injection.
+Migaldendranib (MGB) is a potent anti-angiogenic nanomedicine (“dendranib”) that crosses the blood-retinal barrier and selectively targets activated microglia, macrophages and retinal pigment epithelial cells in the eye.
+MGB has the potential to change the current treatment paradigm for neovascular age-related macular degeneration (wet AMD) and diabetic macular edema (DME) by offering an at-home dosing option by a subcutaneous route of administration rather than delivery via intravitreal injection (injection into the eye).
+MGB is in a Phase 2 clinical trial in patients with wet AMD or DME.

 Engine Rapidly Delivers Breakthrough Therapies